 Through stories that illustrate African American history, biography and culture, children in grades K-5 can learn about people and events in an exciting way.
 Titles like these can offer entertaining and clever stories while fostering positive messages.
 Caregivers and educators can use these books to begin or continue conversations about African American history through the unique craft of storytelling.

 In the 1960s Charlie Sifford became the first African American to break the color barrier in golf and despite discrimation went on to win the PGA tournament.
+You can also check out this title as eBook on Overdrive/Libby.

 You’ve likely heard of the historic Apollo 13 [mission].
 But do you know about the mathematical genius who made sure that Apollo 13 returned safely home?